 What is the Sequence of Cognition

 The sequence of cognition is the order in which our brains process visual information.
-Specifically, the sequence is: 1) shape, 2) color, 3) content.
+Specifically, that sequence is: 1) shape, 2) color, 3) content.

 This all happens in a fraction of a second, of course, but as Alina Wheeler notes in her seminal branding book, Designing Brand Identity, the progression of visual complexity starts with shape, then color, and finally content.